CallumJMac/CallumJMac.github.io/_posts/2024-04-24-RAG-langchain-intro.md

 - **Component-wise evaluation**: for example compare embedding methods,  retrieval methods,  LLM response methods, and even the raw data sources.
 - **End-to-end evaluation**: assess the quality of the entire system.

 Further, I recommend writing unit tests that query an LLM with expected and actual responses from the RAG system.
-For example, we could use the following evaluation prompt, logic and unit test:
+For example, we could use the following evaluation prompt, logic and unit test pseudocode:

 ```python
 # Template for evaluation prompt